EDUCATION

 Swing University offers engaging virtual classes about jazz history, new and classic tunes, and listening methods that will improve your concert-going experiences.

-Summer term goes on sale July 10.
-Swing University offers engaging virtual classes about jazz history, new and classic tunes, and listening methods that will improve your concert-going experiences.
+Winter term goes on sale Thursday, Jan.
+8. Swing University offers engaging virtual classes about jazz history, new and classic tunes, and listening methods that will improve your concert-going experiences.
 The classes are taught by musicians and industry professionals bringing you masterclasses on some of jazz’s most interesting subjects.

 Save on all classes with the All-Access PassMembers save an additional 15%.
 If you are a member, please email swingu@jazz.org for your order.
 The All-Access Pass includes access to all courses and the following perks: